 Preheat the grill.
-Prepare the lobster tail for cooking so the meat is completely exposed.
+Prepare the lobster tail for cooking so that the meat is completely exposed.
 Place it shell side down on the grill to protect the meat.
 Close the lid and grill for 5 to 7 minutes, basting two or three times times by lightly brushing the exposed meat with melted butter.
 The shell will get harder as it cooks, but the meat will remain juicy.
 The grilled lobster tail is done when an instant-read thermometer inserted registers 140 degrees.
-For a truly unique preparation, try lemon-thyme butter or extra virgin olive oil flavored with thyme and lemon zest.
+For a truly unique preparation, try lemon-thyme butter or extra-virgin olive oil flavored with thyme and lemon zest.

 - 4. Steamed lobster tail